mdbel/svg2png/README.md

 # svg2png
-Lightweight JavaScript SVG to PNG converter.
+Lightweight JavaScript/TypeScript SVG to PNG converter.
 ## Usage
 If you want to generate a PNG dataURI, you can call **Svg2Png.toDataURL(source, options)**, which returns a Promise.
 As a source you can use an SVG element or a selector that refers to an element in DOM.